 Since vitamins are critical to your overall health and body functions, deficiencies can cause adverse effects, especially on your skin.
-The best source for essential vitamins and minerals is a diet that is rich in high-quality vegetables and proteins.
-Unfortunately, it's not always possible to consistently eat a balanced regime, so supplements can help!
+A diet rich in high-quality vegetables and proteins is the best source of essential vitamins and minerals.
+Unfortunately, it's not always possible to consistently eat a balanced regime so supplements can help!

 Vitamin B complex for clear skin

 Having adequate levels of B vitamins is essential for healthy skin.
 Vitamin B5 (AKA pantothenic acid) was shown to help with skin hydration and elasticity.
 Please note that small doses of biotin are necessary to ensure proper absorption of B5.
 That said, using biotin in high amounts, typical for generic "skin, hair, and nails" dietary supplements, can cause more acne breakouts and should be avoided.